jprybylski/xpose.xtras/README.md

   - [ ] diff() method
   - [ ] Ability to add child-parent relationships
   - [ ] tabulate dofv (and related)
+  - [ ] apply transformations to one or multiple xpdbs in a set
   - [ ] model comparison functions from xpose4
   - [ ] model averaging VPC
 - [x] set_var_type changes